MycroftAI/documentation/docs/skill-development/voight-kampff/test-steps.md

 }
 ```

-In the above example the "unit system" patches a single key while the location can be set to "stockholm" patching the config with an entire structure.
+In the above example the "unit system" patches a single key and has two simple variations, `metric` or `imperial`.
+This is used in the test example above.
+Using this configuration specification, the `location` could also be set to `stockholm` patching the config with the entire object structure needed by Mycroft.

-If no file config specification a common config specification is included with mycroft-core in the file `mycroft/res/{lang}/configurations.json` containing some commonly used configuration options.
+If no file config specification is found in the Skill, a common config specification is included with mycroft-core in the file `mycroft/res/{lang}/configurations.json` containing some commonly used configuration options.

 ## And, But